 TIPS FROM THE EXPERTS

 Just as there are a lot of people in the Northwest who love to hike, there a lot of people with tons of experience who can offer helpful advice, trip recommendations and trail tips.
-Some of our favorites include hiking expert Craig Romano and the hiking team from Tmber.
+Great Northwest hiking resources include:

 Now get out there!
 With our ultimate hiking guide at your fingertips, you should have no excuse not to get outdoors and experience the beautiful natural backdrop the Northwest is so famous for.
 See you on the trails!